Dka-11/flowers_scan_model/README.md

 **Parameters:**

-- `file`: The image file of the face to register.
+- `file`: The image file of the flowers to classify.

 **Response:**